optimusgride/teams_awake_fix/README.md

 # teams_awake_fix
-This code keeps Team status always ON and prevent your laptop go to sleep by mouse activity
+This code keeps Teams status always ON and prevent your laptop go to sleep by mouse activity

 ## Overview
 The script my mouving around your mouse if you start it on Teams' windows and keep its status always ON.
 In parallele this action block your laptop to go asleep.